CURIOUSABHEE/scipaper/README.md

 ---
 ## 🚀 Live Deployment
+Wait for few seconds, as it could take time to load the application.
 You can access the live version of **scipaper** here:
 [https://scipaper-3jsr.onrender.com](https://scipaper-3jsr.onrender.com)
 or simply click 👉 [Visit scipaper](https://scipaper-3jsr.onrender.com)